 3. Be Comfortable

 Google believes in giving their staff a place to think.
 Huddles, Granny flat lounges and libraries allow staff to leave their desk and indulge in some quiet thinking time.
 A little too comfortable?
 Napping is often encouraged as long as you don’t sleep through your next meeting.
 The strong Wi-Fi connection wherever you go allows work to continue as normal.

 A games room or activity space is a common theme throughout Google’s offices worldwide.
 This promotes relaxation and is a great opportunity to get away from your desk.
 They aren’t solely used during break times however, Google often holds internal meetings in their “play“ areas to kick off brainstorming and break the ice between co-workers who aren’t well acquainted.
 Perfect for those all important social event.

 Technology has made the workplace leaner.
 Without the endless need for paper and filing cabinets, the only working requirement is a laptop and internet, increasing the amount of workers who choose to operate remotely.
 This is why Google makes their office so appealing- they want their staff to come to it.
 They make their offices dynamic and flexible, defined by the people who occupy it not the other way round.
 The things you think are frivolous like the climbing walls and indoor swimming pools are there to attract, with the aim to create a greater sense of community and as a result, greater levels of communication.

 Google is famous for its ease of communication and we want to take a leaf out of their (guide)book, if you’re confused by any of the office space terms we use, head to out Glossary of Flexible Work Space terms to get the lowdown on some of the most googled terms!

-Whether you are the next start up with Google’s potential or an established business looking for a breath of fresh air, give the Google office makeover a try.
+Whether you are the next start-up with Google’s potential or an established business looking for a breath of fresh air, find your perfect flexible office space with Easy Offices.